aantron/bisect_ppx/tests/README.md

 Running tests
 -------------

-To run all unit tests, run `make tests` in the project directory, or `make unit` in subdirectory `tests/`.
+To run all unit tests, run `make tests` in the project root directory, or `make unit` in subdirectory `tests/`.
+You must have first done `make dev` in the project root directory.
+At the end of testing, you will get a summary coverage report courtesy of Bisect_ppx itself.
+If you want a more detailed view, run `make coverage` and view `tests/_report/index.html`.

 If a test fails, you will see an error message describing the problem.
 If you want to re-run only that test, you can do `make one NAME=test_name` in `tests/`.